Lamb or Goat Bacon

 This recipe is by chef Alan Bergo.
 A chef from Minnesota, Alan is a veteran of the culinary industry, former executive chef of acclaimed Lucia’s Restaurant, and the Salt Cellar.
 Founder of the website Forager Chef, he’s best known as a respected authority on Midwestern foraging.
 Learn more about Alan and his hunt for mushrooms, wild and obscure foods at Forager Chef.

-- 3 cups of dried woodchips, available at outdoor stores and online (fruit woods like apple are great, but most any dried wood chips will be fine, just don’t use wood from a conifer).
+- 3 oz (3 cups) wood chips.
+Available at outdoor stores and online (fruit woods like apple are great, but most any dried wood chips will be fine, just don’t use wood from a conifer).

 - 8 oz dark brown sugar